Graf3x/ThorsCodex/readme.md

 ## Features

-- Indexes YouTube VODs and Discord channel content (only the tts section).
+- Indexes PirateSoftware's YouTube VODs and Discord channel content (only the tts section).
 - Provides a search engine to find specific words said during VODs.
-- Hosts HTML and JavaScript to interact with the application.
+- This is just the static files to host the HTML and JavaScript to interact with the application.

 ## Getting Started